lethang7794/terraform-up-and-running/11-terraform-loops-if/README.md

 resource "aws_iam_user" "example" {
   # Use for_each to loop over the set of usernames
   for_each = toset(var.usernames) # Use toset to convert the list into a set. ⚠️ When using on a resource, for_each support only sets/maps.
-  name     = each.value # Use eact.value to access the username
+  name     = each.value # Use each.value to access the username
 }

 output "all_users" {